The Sustainable Living Project

 Family 2: 5-room HDB flat

 Meet Jing and Neo, a working couple living in a 5-room HDB in Ang Mo Kio.
 When they acquired their flat a year and a half ago, the couple took conscious steps to install LED lights, water saving taps, and other water- and energy- efficient household items.
 They recently started collecting soft drink tins for recycling, and are ready to take the next steps into living more sustainably with IKEA!

 "We only have one Mother Earth.
 Every one of us has the responsibility to ensure that She is there for future generations.
 Every small step counts and it can start from home.”

-Before : Jing and Neo’s bedroom and balcony are subject to the west side sun each day.
+Before : Jing and Neo’s balcony is subject to the west side sun each day.
 With no proper window treatment previously, their whole house felt very warm.

 After : TRIPPEVALS block-out cellular blinds, and FJÄDERKLINT curtains with RÄCKA / HUGAD curtain rod were provided as a solution.
 The blinds can be adjusted in height depending on the brightness the couple requires, while the curtain layering also provides the same flexibility.
 On top of this the TRIPPEVALS block-out has a honeycomb feature that helps reduce room temperature.